Z-Bolt/OctoScreen/README.md

 Installation
 ------------

-A seperate install guide [Setting Up Your Display](https://github.com/Z-Bolt/OctoScreen/wiki/Setting-Up-Your-Display), has ben posted.
+A seperate install guide [Setting Up OctoScreen and Your Display](https://github.com/Z-Bolt/OctoScreen/wiki/Setting-Up-OctoScreen-and-Your-Display), has been posted.

 Configuration